I have moved since I registered to vote. What do I need to do?

 When you move within a county, you should complete an in-county change of address.
 This can be completed on your voter identification card, a signed letter to your local board of elections, or on the voter registration application form .

 When you move from one county to another, you will need to apply for voter registration in your new county of residence.
-Use the form specified above, request that an application be mailed to you, or pick up a form at any local board of elections or public library.
+Use the voter registration application form.
 Note that when you move within the State, the law requires that you update the address on your driver's license within 60 days.
 When you obtain a duplicate drivers license, you may also elect to update your voter registration information as well.

 Note that if you move during a time close to an election, the following rules apply: